Professor Mark Priestley

 - School research impact champion

 My research interests include international and comparative perspectives on public policy, particularly disability policy and notably in Europe, as well as issues of policy process, monitoring and governance, for example in relation to international human rights policies.
 I am particularly interested in research that links social, political and economic inequalities with the political claims of the disabled people's movement, and with methods of evidencing the progressive realization of rights in different societies.
-My current research involves mixed and comparative methods, often involving policy analysis and indicator development.
+My research involves mixed and comparative methods, including policy analysis and indicator development.

 - BA hons Philosophy and Politics (Leeds 1984)